-UTM Department of Engineering is accredited by Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology (ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: (410) 347-7700)).
+The UT Martin Engineering Program, leading to the Bachelor of Science in Engineering (B.S.E.) degree, is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 ABET is a non-profit organization that serves the public by accrediting United States post-secondary degree programs in applied science, computing, engineering, and technology.
 Accreditation is intended to certify the quality of these programs.
 There are over 2,800 programs accredited at over 600 colleges and universities in the U.S. ABET specifies minimum curricula for various engineering programs.
 For instance, ABET requires that all engineering graduates of a baccalaureate program receive at least one year of study in the natural or physical sciences and mathematics, and requires some study within general education.
 ABET also requires that each student complete a capstone project or design class in their education.
 Because of ABET's involvement, engineering curricula are somewhat standardized at the bachelor's level, thus ensuring that graduates of any ABET-accredited program have some minimal skill set for entry into the workforce or for future education.

-The Bachelor of Science in Engineering Program Objectives are to Graduate Engineers who are able to
+The Bachelor of Science in Engineering Program Educational Objectives are to Graduate Engineers who are able to

-- Serve the engineering needs of West Tennessee and the broader regional, state, national, and global market, by being professionally employed.
+- Serve and contribute to the engineering needs of West Tennessee and the broader regional, state, national, and global markets.

-- Continue to grow professionally through life- long learning, through activities such as becoming a licensed professional engineer, pursuing graduate study, participating in continuing professional education, and active membership in professional engineering societies.
+- Continue to grow professionally, including leadership and communication skills, through life- long learning activities such as becoming a licensed professional engineer, pursuing graduate study, participating in continuing professional education, and active membership in professional engineering societies.

-At the time of graduation, an engineering graduate will have the ability to…
+At the time of graduation, and engineering graduate will have the ability to…

 See our engineering program